PS2Sanctuary/Sanctuary.SoeProtocol/docs/README.md

 Sony Online Entertainment, such as Free Realms, H1Z1, Landmark and PlanetSide 2.

 The protocol can be thought of, in essence, as a stripped-back version of TCP.
-It offers basic sessioning, packet verification (CRC32) with optional compression (zlib), and reliable/ordered transmission of data, with optional encryption (RC4).
+It offers basic sessions, packet verification (CRC32) with optional compression (zlib), and reliable/ordered transmission of data, with optional encryption (RC4).

 This documentation covers version **3** of the SOE protocol, using 2022 versions of PlanetSide 2